 You may also seek assistance with your writing at the Writing Center located in 122 Barret Library.
 In 30-minute sessions, trained tutors will help you at any stage of the writing process: brainstorming ideas, narrowing your topic, forming a thesis, outlining, reorganizing paragraphs, revising a draft, or even understanding professor feedback on a graded paper.
-To set up an appointment, go to: www.rhodes.edu/writingcenter/9039.asp
+To set up an appointment, go to: https://rhodes.mywconline.com according to his or her own process (some must have an outline, others dive right into the prose, and so on), but at some point that process must take shape for the reader.
+This guide will help you move through those stages.

 Ultimately, what both the Writing Center and this guide will help you with is seeing the relationship between your writing process and the resulting product, which is the paper that others-presumably your professor-will read.
-Essentially, every writer begins to write according to his or her own process (some must have an outline, others dive right into the prose, and so on), but at some point that process must take shape for the reader.
-This guide will help you move through those stages.
+Essentially, every writer begins to write

-$\sim$ I. THE WRITING PROCESS $\sim$
+~ I. THE WRITING PROCESS ~